strukturedkaos/donpottinger/source/blog/2014-11-17-bye-bye-heroku-hello-dokku.html.markdown

 make install
 ```

 Dokku uses Buildstep to build applications using Heroku's buildpacks.
-Update to the latest supported buildpacks to avoid any build errors when deploying:
+To avoid any build errors when deploying, update Buildstep to use the supported buildpacks:

 ```shell
 docker pull progrium/buildstep:latest
 ```

-I ran into out of memory errors when deploying app.
+One of the first issues that I ran into was "out of memory" errors when installing gems during the app deployment.
 To avoid this, add swap space to your server.
 I followed the instructions [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-12-04).
 Here are the basic steps:

 ```shell
 dd if=/dev/zero of=/swapfile bs=1024 count=1024000